-- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the Business Manager, who will in turn notify the Headteacher and DPO - The DPO, in conjunction with the Business Manager, will investigate the report, and determine whether a breach has occurred.
-To decide, the DPO will consider whether personal data has been accidentally or unlawfully: - o Lost - o Stolen - Destroyed - Altered - Disclosed or made available where it should not have been - Made available to unauthorised people - The DPO will assist in making all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
-(Actions relevant to specific data types are set out at the end of this procedure) - The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen - The DPO will determine whether the he breach meets the threshold to be reported to the ICO.
-This must be judged on a case-by-case basis.
-To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms using the ICO 's self assessment tool. - The DPO will ensure that the decision is documented (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
-Documented decisions are stored on the school's computer system, or on a designated software solution. - Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website within 72 hours.
-As required, the DPO will set out: - A description of the nature of the personal data breach including, where possible: - The categories and approximate number of individuals concerned - The categories and approximate number of personal data records concerned - The name and contact details of the DPO - A description of the likely consequences of the personal data breach
+- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the Business Manager, who will in turn notify the Headteacher and DPO

+- The DPO, in conjunction with the Business Manager, will investigate the report, and determine whether a breach has occurred.
+To decide, the DPO will consider whether personal data has been accidentally or unlawfully:

+- o Lost

+- Stolen

+- o Destroyed

+- Altered

+- Disclosed or made available where it should not have been

+- Made available to unauthorised people

+- The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
+(Actions relevant to specific data types are set out at the end of this procedure)

+- The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen

+- The DPO will work out whether the breach must be reported to the ICO.
+This

+must be judged on a case-by-case basis.
+To decide, the DPO will consider

+whether the breach is likely to negatively affect people's rights and freedoms,

+and cause them any physical, material or non-material damage (e.g.

+emotional distress), including through:

+- Loss of control over their data

+- Discrimination

+- Identify theft or fraud

+- Financial loss

+- Unauthorised reversal of pseudonymisation (for example, key-coding)

+- Damage to reputation

+- Loss of confidentiality

+- Any other significant economic or social disadvantage to the individual(s) concerned